Religious syncretism: Baháʼí Faith

 The Baháʼís follow Bahá'u'lláh, a prophet whom they consider a successor to Muhammad, Jesus, Moses, Buddha, Zoroaster, Krishna and Abraham.
 This acceptance of other religious founders has encouraged some to regard the Baháʼí religion as a syncretic faith.
-However, Baháʼís and the Baháʼí literature explicitly reject this view.
-Baháʼís consider Bahá'u'lláh's revelation an independent, though related, revelation from God.
-Its relationship to previous dispensations is seen as analogous to the relationship of Christianity to Judaism.
-They regard beliefs held in common as evidence of truth, progressively revealed by God throughout human history, and culminating in (at present) the Baháʼí revelation.
-Baháʼís have their own sacred scripture, interpretations, laws and practices that, for Baháʼís, supersede those of other faiths.
+However in their 1997 and 2000 publications, Stockman and Smith respectively observed that Baháʼís and the Baháʼí literature explicitly reject this view.
+Stockman and Smith indicated that Baháʼís consider Bahá'u'lláh's revelation an independent, though related, revelation from God and that its relationship to earlier dispensations is seen as analogous to the relationship of Christianity to Judaism.
+Stockman and Smith regarded the beliefs held in common as evidence of truth, progressively revealed by God throughout human history, and culminating in (at the time of Stockman and Smith's writing) the Baháʼí revelation.
+Stockman and Smith identified that Baháʼís have their own sacred scripture, interpretations, laws, and practices, which Stockman and Smith observed that, for Baháʼís, supersede those of other faiths at the time of recording their observations in 1997 and 2000.

+Nevertheless, the Bahá'í Faith's explicit emphasis on nurturing or synthesising the general development of unity in diversity across the world is intended to have a generative influence on the syncretic and synthetic emergence of intercultural, pluricultural, and multicultural paradigms in religion and society.